dalingcebo1/SMB-Loyalty-Program/.github/WORKFLOWS.md

   - `backend-azure-containerapps.yml`: Builds via ACR Build and deploys the backend to Azure Container Apps.
 Optional Alembic run and health checks.
   - `backend-migrate.yml`: Manually run Alembic migrations inside the running Container App.
   - `containerapp-configure-env.yml`: Manually set and update environment variables on the Container App.

+  Ringfenced health strategy:
+  - Health checks run from inside the Container App using `az containerapp exec` to curl `http://localhost:8000/health/ready-lite`.
+This avoids hitting the public ingress when the backend is ringfenced.
+  - External smoke tests run only when `CA_PUBLIC_API_URL` secret is configured.
+If not provided, smoke tests are skipped.
 - Static Web Apps (Frontend)
   - `azure-static-web-apps-*.yml`: Builds the frontend using npm and deploys to Azure Static Web Apps.